 Tour Art Competition

-2019’s Tour Art Competition challenges new artists to submit an artwork based on the theme of ‘Lost and Found’
+2022's Tour Art Competition challenges new artists to submit an artwork based on the theme of 'Disguise’

-New artists, aged 16+ with less than five years experience of showing their work are invited to submit one artwork by 5 July 2019.
+New artists, aged 16+ with less than five years’ experience of showing their work, are invited to submit one artwork by midnight (UK GMT) on Sunday 3 July 2022.
+Two-dimensional works in any medium can be submitted, including paintings, drawings, prints, photography and digital art works.
+The artwork should either be presented in a square format or be able to be successfully cropped to a square format when reproduced, with a maximum size of 50cm x 50cm.
 A panel of judges will consider the creativity and technical execution of the artworks and how well each piece interprets the brief, before selecting a shortlist and the eventual winning entry.

-As part of the prize, the winner will receive four free tickets to a world-class opera production at Glyndebourne during the Tour 2019.
-All shortlisted entrants will also win two free tickets.
+As part of the prize, the winner will receive four free tickets to The Marriage of Figaro at Glyndebourne during the Tour 2022.
+All shortlisted entrants will win two free tickets.

 The theme for this year’s competition is ‘Disguise’.
 We are looking for artworks that are inspired by Mozart’s The Marriage of Figaro where disguise takes many forms: a dress makes a pretty girl of a soldier; a veil transforms a maid into a grand lady; darkness turns a faithful wife into an illicit lover; a title makes a gentleman of a cad.
 But masks and costumes are only the start of the deception in a drama where private selves must be publicly concealed, where seeming and being are never quite the same thing.